-The RFORCE Index is an comprehensive performance metric created by RFORCE LLC, which:
+The RFORCE Index is an comprehensive performance metric created by RFORCE, which:

 Collects raw data from Robot Events API’s (robotevents.com)